Yale-DMAC/dmac_data_docs/workflows/custom_build_workflow.md

-# Running Reports in the ArchivesSpace Staff Interface
+# ArchivesSpace Docker Image Creation Workflow

 This document explains how to generate a new Docker image for Yale Library's instance of ArchivesSpace.